reiss-josh/CamelUp_Unity/README.md

 Scripts/GameMaster.cs
 *   Scriptable object
 *   manages the game
-*   contains a list of player objeccts
+*   contains a dictionary of camel objects
-*   contains a list of camel objects
+*   contains a dictionary of player objects
-*   contains a list of Ticket Pile objects (which contain lists of Ticket objects)
+*	contains a list of pointers to Ticket Piles
-*   contains a list of pointers to Die objects
+*   contains a list of pointers to Die objects (acquired from Pyramid object)
-*   contains two CardPile objects (which contain lists of cards)
+*   contains two pointers to CardPile objects (which contain lists of betted cards)
-*   contains a reference to the roll chips [NOT YET IMPLEMENTED]
+*	contains a pointer to a TicketPile object -- the pile of five Roll chips
-*   keeps track of each tile's location [NOT YET IMPLEMENTED] --> maybe there is a "GameBoard" object which keeps track of tiles + camel locations?
+*	contains a pointer to a Pyramid object
+*	contains a pointer to a GameBoard object
 ```
 ```
 Scripts/Camel.cs